danielsaatchi/IIQ-Theory/README.md

 ###  Bitcoin Wallet for Octodrummer Project
 The ticket price for the ATNNITUS concert is $170 for the Octodrummer Project early bid; however the time of concert depends on development speed and budget band is getting sponsership for.
 Besides, Patrons may also support this project with Bitcoin (BTC), ETH (Ethereum), Trx (Tron), and Ada (Cardano):
 <img width="1171" height="592" alt="image" src="https://github.com/user-attachments/assets/1225f61c-b57b-4a55-be79-b7d75d50450b" />

+## KIMERA 2092 Drama Series & Chimera Concept
+This preprint from AIJAM is based on diaries and technical reports concerning the *Chimera Concept*, presented in Chapter 9 of the book *My Traumas | My Technologies*, written by **DANIEL SAATCHI**.

+The entire chapter has been developed into a dramatic sci-fi series exploring how brain–interface technologies, acoustic metamaterials, and biotechnology may evolve in the future, as well as technologies currently under development in R&D laboratories.
+The project aims to raise public awareness of emerging transhumanist technologies and their potential implications and threats to humanity.

+**KIMERA-2092** is currently under production by **DAATCHI Studio [4] Technology Design**.
+It is a must-watch drama series inspired by today's technological reality while exploring possible future developments in AI, biotechnology, and transhumanism.